 Popular BPO roles

 They include admin roles, accountant roles, data entry roles, voice roles, and digital marketing roles among others.
+You may want to consider a firm like ConnectOS for these roles.

 The role of a traditional BPO